Da1sypetals/Raddy/README.md

 2. An option to allocate hessian on heap (stack overflow encountered...)

 # Notes
+1. When getting numerical bugs, **First check the argument order of symars generated functions**!!!
-Test code makes use of [Symars](https://github.com/Da1sypetals/Symars), which generates Rust code from SymPy expressions.
+2. Test code makes use of [Symars](https://github.com/Da1sypetals/Symars), which generates Rust code from SymPy expressions.